MiguelFranken/melodii/README.md

 - [Mat](#mat), [Arc](#arc), [Box](#box): Configuration controls for the FabBand instruments.
 - [Matrix](#matrix): A simple, looping instrument.

-> Be aware that to combat latency the Mix will by default use direct communication.
-I.e., it will not send messages to the server when you use an instrument through the GUI, but pass the messages directly to the Mix's sound generator.
-This means that when you connect to the Mix with another device, you will not hear those sounds, because it will not receive them from the server as they are not sent to the server at all.
->
-> If you want to hear those sounds in another GUI, you can ask the Mix to send all messages to server by disabling "Direct communication" in the [settings](#settings).
-Then, other Mix GUIs will receive these messages from the server they are connected to.

 ## Local instruments
 The local instruments are built into the Mix and can be used from the GUI.
 They can be useful to get yourself familiarized with the GUI, since you do not need to connect an instrument to the Mix.